CompuTec/computec-docs/processforce_versioned_docs/version-2.0/developer-guide/data-import/mo-status-update.md

 $SQLQuery = "SELECT ""DocEntry"", ""DocNum"", 'CL' AS ""StatusCode"" FROM ""@CT_PF_OMOR"" WHERE ""U_RequiredDate"" < '2018-07-01' AND ""U_Status"" = 'FI' ";
 ```

-A QueryManager object is created using ProcessForce API.
+A QueryManager object is created using CompuTec ProcessForce API.
 This object will be used for running the SQL query defined above:

 ```powershell
 $queryManager = New-Object 'CompuTec.Core.DI.Database.QueryManager'